rajputkarsh/react-18-coding-practices/README.md

 ### 1. npm install
 ### 2. npm run dev

+### All the lessons are divided into different branches.
+Get started with lesson 1 and follow along 😉

 _Note: This repository is made with ❤️ and Vite.
 Why Vite?
 Why not?
 It's better than CRA **(evil laughter)**_